MichalOpoka/ecfr/cfr/title-22-Foreign-Relations/chapter-I-Department-State/subchapter-M-International-Traffic-Arms-Regulations/part-121-The-United-States-Munitions-List/subjectgroup-ECFRf7e5fe639be4566-Enumeration-Articles/section-121.1.md

 (f)-(w) [Reserved]

-(x) Commodities, software, and technical data subject to the EAR (see § 120.42 of this subchapter) used in or with defense articles.
+(x) Commodities, software, and technical data subject to the EAR used in or with defense articles.

 Note to paragraph (x):